Let me tell you a secret about Croatian people.

 Especially not in Croatia.
 Sure, you can have a week of the sun and the sea galore.
 You can whizz through our gorgeous national parks, or drink good wine in a good restaurant.

-If you’re lucky enough to meet locals along the way – you’ll unlock a whole new dimension of Croatia.
+If you’re lucky enough to meet a Croatian person along the way – you’ll unlock a whole new dimension of Croatia.
 You see, this is the country where information, as well as emotion, lives in close-knit communities.

 So, if you want to find out what are the best things to do in Croatia, the ones that will blow your mind and touch your heart, you need word-of-mouth intel.
 And the only way to get it is through making friends with Croatian people.